BrendanShortall/Seizure_Detection/README.md

 The data used contains 15 mins of baseline activity and 30 mins of seizure activity sampled at 10KHz.
 This data is partitioned and labeled into 1s windows for classification.
 A second set of data was added that contains 60 mins of seizure activity and 15 min of baseline activity sampled at 1KHz - this data is also partioned into 1s windows.

 On the original data:
 An LSTM model is created using the Keras Python library, and includes K fold cross validation with K = 5.
+This code is found in seizure_detection.ipynb.
 The accuracy obtained on the first pass is 68.9%.
 This is without any filtering or signal processing.

 Callbacks are included to backup the model following each epoch, to terminate the training process once a certain threshold of change in accuracy is not met, and to output the training progress into a .csv file.